devlup-fsu/devlup-fsu.github.io/_posts/2024-04-26-waiting-for-jack-project.md

 ---

-# Waiting for Jack
+# About Waiting for Jack

-This is copy about the game
+“Waiting For Jack” is a story-driven game about love and grief made for Joint Jam ‘24.
+Players help “The Bus Driver” get those waiting in the in between of life and what comes after to move on.
+The environment is a direct reference to the painting “Nighthawks” by Edward Hopper.

 ## Related Workshops: